What is sexual health?

 I have started studying with the Sexual Health Alliance this week (woohoo!) and the first topic I was looking into was sexual health.
 Very often, we tend to feel that the absence of sickness, distress or disease makes us healthy, but is that really true?

-According to the World Health Organization, sexual health is a fundamental right.
-In order to achieve it there are certain requirements that need to be met.
+According to the World Health Organization, sexual health is a fundamental right, but states that to achieve it there are some requirements that need to be met.
 Respectful and positive approaches of all topics surrounding sexuality being one requirement, having pleasurable and safe sexual experiences that are free of coercion, discrimination, and violence another one.

 Well, I can safely say that I was far from a sexually healthy human being for a very long time.
 Especially when it came to consent – the one thing my children hear about more than once a week without fail –, there were many blurred lines.
 “Only yes means yes” is what a new law passed in Spain now states, making clear that even when consent was given in a moment, it can be taken back in another.
 I never felt I had that power as a young woman, leaving me with sexual experiences far from pleasurable, to say the least.